Past Pupils Union Message

 The PPU Dinner photos are in

 …and there is no need to call your lawyer!
-Yes, we know how you usually spend the morning after the Past Pupils Union Dinner in […]
+Yes, we know how you usually spend the morning after the Past Pupils Union Dinner in a cringing state of apprehension of some social media outlet’s pictorial display of you nocturnal misadventures, but you can relax and go ahead and get that modem boinging because all the […]

 more…